Bahram-Ab/CDN-reserches/documents/Installing ELK/Using apt/README.md

 ## Installing ElK, using package managers

-I refrence you to this link below, but i'll give you a summery in 4 steps.
+I reference you to this link below, but i'll give you a summery in 4 steps.
 <https://vegastack.com/tutorials/how-to-install-elk-stack-on-ubuntu-20-04/>

 ### Step 1 - Install and Configure the Elasticsearch